fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_plugin.rst

     - Packaging your code as a FAST-OAD plugin and have them install it through :code:`pip` or equivalent.
 This is the subject of current chapter.

-A FAST-OAD plugin can provide additional FAST-OAD modules, Jupyter notebooks and configuration files:
+A FAST-OAD plugin can provide additional FAST-OAD modules, Jupyter notebooks, configuration files and source data files:

     - plugin-provided FAST-OAD modules are usable in :ref:`configuration files <configuration-file>`, and can be :ref:`listed<get-module-list>` and :ref:`used<configuration-file-problem-definition>` in the same way as native modules.
-    - Command line can be used by users to retrieve :ref:`notebooks<python-usage>` and :ref:`configuration files<generate-conf-file>`.
+    - Command line can be used by users to retrieve :ref:`notebooks<python-usage>`, :ref:`configuration files<generate-conf-file>` and :ref:`source data files<generate-source-data_file>`.

 Plugin structure
 ################